 This uniquely designed book is unlike any book Multnomah's ever published!
 Open this book to any page and take a new look at you, where you’ve been on your spiritual journey, and where you’re going.
 Out loud, in private, in order, or backwards all the way, this book of questions will have you laughing, praying, thinking, and maybe asking a question or two yourself.
 It’s a creative and revealing way to get to know God—and you—better than ever.
 So go ahead.
 Grab a pen.
 And get ready to get real.

 A new experience of God comes one question at a time in this fun and provocative journal.
 Made up entirely of insightful, profound, and occasionally ridiculous questions, Me, Myself, and I AM invites you to open to any page, open yourself to God, and be the author of your own story.

-You are on a long car trip with a close friend who is not a Christian and the conversation turns to faith.
-What is your biggest fear about what your friend will ask or say?
+to thought-provoking— You are on a long car trip with a close friend who is not a Christian and the con…

 Wear your "I VOTED" sticker.
 Or if you're like me and already voted via absentee ballot (or if you are like some of my other friends and voted early), just go in and tell them so.
 They will believe you.
 I have it on good authority it's on the honor system.

 But even if you hate coffee, vote anyway.
 It's one of the "perks" (pun intended) of being an American.